apache/pulsar/site2/docs/administration-load-balance.md

 In general, if you know the expected traffic and number of topics in advance, you had better start with a reasonable number of bundles instead of waiting for the system to auto-correct the distribution.

-On a same note, due to the hashing nature of the topics distribution into bundles, starting with more bundles than number of brokers is better.
+On the same note, it is beneficial to start with more bundles than the number of brokers, because of the hashing nature of the distribution of topics into bundles.
 For example, for a namespace with 1000 topics, using something like 64 bundles achieves a good distribution of traffic across 16 brokers.

 ### Unload topics and bundles